Creative-Motion-Development/wp-plugin-ga-cache/readme.txt

 == Screenshots ==
 1. Control panel

-== Frequently Asked Questions ==
-= Does plugin work with multisite? =
-No plugin does not support multisites.
-This is temporary and we will try to add support for networks in the future.

 == Changelog ==
 = 3.1.1 =
 * Added: Compatibility with Wordpress 4.2 - 5.x